-An easy to use plugins like WP Social Ninja render amazing all-inclusive features in the business.
+An easy-to-use plugin like WP Social Ninja renders amazing all-inclusive features in the business.
 A plugin with this diversity can easily uplift your user engagement as well as the conversion rate.

 Speaking about social reviews, for example, Amazon is an excellent platform that displays the power of user testimonials.
 This particular product, Alkaline Batteries has 17,369 ratings and is certainly ahead of all other products because of its 4.5 ratings.